AlfredoSystems/Alfredo-NoU2/README.md

 ### Driving a robot

 [AlfredoConnect](https://github.com/AlfredoElectronics/AlfredoConnect-Desktop/releases) is a driver station that runs on Windows for controlling robots over Bluetooth using your computer's keyboard or connected gamepads.
 It has a corresponding Arduino library, [AlfredoConnect-Receive](https://github.com/AlfredoElectronics/AlfredoConnect-Receive), which contains examples for using AlfredoConnect with the Alfredo NoU2.
+After following the [basic setup tutorial](#basic-setup) here, follow the [getting started tutorials for AlfredoConnect-Receive](https://github.com/AlfredoElectronics/AlfredoConnect-Receive#getting-started) to learn how to control your robot using AlfredoConnect.

 ## Troubleshooting